termpaint/termpaint/doc/terminal.rst

   Returns a pointer to a string with the result of the terminal's self reported name and version.
 Only some terminals support this.
 For other terminals NULL will be returned.

-  This value is only available after successful terminal autodetection.
+  This value is only available after successful terminal auto-detection.
 The returned pointer is valid until the terminal object is freed or terminal auto detection is triggered again.

 .. c:function:: void termpaint_terminal_auto_detect_result_text(const termpaint_terminal *terminal, char *buffer, int buffer_length)